ESC Explained

 The Fantastic 5 (or not)

 The Big 5 concept was born in 2000.
-By this time, it had become clear that certain countries were making significant contributions to the financing of Eurovision.
-These countries, initially France, Germany, Spain and the UK, were referred to as the "Big Contributors".
-Their financial support was vital to guarantee the continuity and quality of the contest.
+At that time, it became clear that certain countries were making significant contributions to the financing of the EBU and, through its organization, the Eurovision Song Contest.
+These countries, initially France, Germany, Spain and the United Kingdom, were designated as the "Big 5" » contributors because their financial support was vital to guarantee the continuity and quality of the contest.

-The idea of the Big 4 was well received, but over the years an update has been necessary to reflect the evolution of Eurovision.
+The idea of the Big 4 » (yes, count back, there were only 4 at the beginning) was well received, but over the years an update has been necessary to reflect the evolution of Eurovision.
 In 2011, Italy joined the band, transforming the Big 4 into the Big 5.
 This expansion was welcomed by fans and participants alike, further enhancing the prestige associated with these nations.

 Advantages and controversy surrounding Big 5 status